 The ridge provided great vistas over the lakes.
 It’s the only viewpoint to see ALL SEVEN Rila lakes at once.

-I’d rate the hike as medium in difficulty level.
+I’d rate the 7 Rila Lakes hike as medium in difficulty level.
 It has less elevation gain than climbing Vihren and the trail was well trodden.
 Most people stick closer to the lakes so despite the initial crowd at the trailhead, we met few people on the hike.

 Bulgaria is a beautiful country and it offers so much for outdoor lovers.
-The hiking trails are well marked, the skiing is cheap, and the scenery, as you can see, is gorgeous.
+Bulgaria hiking trails are well marked, the skiing is cheap (apparently Bansko is a Europe’s cheap skiing destination – who knew?), and the scenery, as you can see, is gorgeous.

 Rila 7 Lake Hike